forfadre0820/nhn_submit_hun/replit.md

 - July 08, 2025.
 Updated title typography to 64px size with uppercase styling and adjusted line height for better visual impact
 - July 08, 2025.
 Changed Contact section title font to Inter (similar to Noh Optique) and reduced size to 54px with medium weight
 - July 08, 2025.
 Updated Contact section title font to Playfair Display serif for elegant and sophisticated typography
 - July 08, 2025.
+Tightened Contact section title spacing: reduced line height to 0.9 and letter spacing to -0.02em for compact layout
+- July 08, 2025.
 Updated Contact section title to "I Keep Challenging Myself to Make Good and Meaningful Content"
 - July 08, 2025.
 Implemented smooth bottom-to-top ease-out animation for Contact section title using Framer Motion
 ```